oracle/truffleruby/doc/contributor/native-image.md

 More information can be found in Kevin Menard's
 [blog post](http://nirvdrum.com/2017/02/15/truffleruby-on-the-substrate-vm.html).

-The TruffleRuby that is distributed in the [GraalVM](../user/installing-graalvm.md) by default uses a version compiled using the Native Image Generator - this is to prioritise fast start-up and warm-up time for shorter running commands and benchmarks.
+The TruffleRuby that is distributed in the TruffleRuby [Native Standalone](../../README.md#getting-started) by default uses a version compiled using [Native Image](https://www.graalvm.org/reference-manual/native-image/) - this is to prioritise fast start-up and warm-up time for shorter running commands and benchmarks.

 ```bash